What is a LAN monitor?

 - Analysis tools — you sometimes need to be able to explore the network, right down to the packets

-Solarwinds is one of the big hitters in the LAN technology market at the moment.
+SolarWinds is one of the big hitters in the LAN technology market at the moment.
 The company produces a range of products for network administrators that can be bought individually, or assembled together to form a complete network management system.

 One of the four panels of the Summary view includes a list of critical conditions that have occurred in the day.
-Live data that feeds into this summary page comes from the SNMP methodology.
-Most new network-compatible equipment comes with SNMP functions pre-loaded in the firmware and the Solarwinds Network Performance Monitor automatically detects and interacts with device agents to keep you informed of equipment status.
+Live data transmission that feeds into this summary page comes from the SNMP methodology.
+Most new network-compatible equipment comes with SNMP functions pre-loaded in the firmware and the SolarWinds Network Performance Monitor automatically detects and interacts with device agents to keep you informed of equipment status.

-Those status alerts are the core of the monitoring system, but you don’t want to be swamped by every status message that feeds into the monitor.
-The interface can be customized to filter status alerts and notify different team members according to different conditions that might arise.
+Those real-time status alerts are the core of the monitoring system, but you don’t want to be swamped by every status message that feeds into the monitor.
+The interface can be customized to filter status alerts and notify different team members according to different network activity conditions that might arise.
 This helps you to manage your time more effectively if you are in charge of a large network, supported by a group of specialists.
 This facility is particularly useful if a lot of your hardware support is outsourced — the Network Performance Monitor directly notifies the service provider, so you don’t need to waste time putting in calls for support.

 The monitoring package manages wired and wireless networks.
 You can drill down to get details of each node on the network to examine problems and keep track of utilization.
 Again, the node detail screen has graphic displays to give you a full picture of performance at a glance.